wottpal/azero.domains/README.md

 - How to write smart contracts for Substrate with ink!
 - How to leverage existing Rust infrastructure for testing and deploying ink! smart contracts
-- How to interface with the chain using Polkadot.js, including both reads and writes -
+- How to interface with the chain using Polkadot.js, including both reads and writes
--

-## Accomplishments that we're proud of

--

-## What we learned

-- How to write smart contracts with Ink! in Rust
+- How to deploy a static frontend to the Arweave Permaweb

 ## What's next for Azero Domains

 After the successfull testnet deplyoment during the hackathon, we are awaiting the smart contract mainnet deployment by the Aleph Zero team to ship azero.domains to mainnet.
 Until then, we will be focussing on creating awareness, creating a community around the project and attracting testnet users to collect feedback and improve the user experience.
-Further, we will be exploring the feasibility of adding additional features to our dapp to increase the overall utility.
+Further, we will be exploring the feasibility of adding additional features to our dApp to increase the overall utility.
 Creating a DAO for a decentralized governance and an on-chain governed treasury fueled by revenues from royalties to fund public goods and ecosystem development is also a feasable option for the future.

 Potential future features could include: